pabloharbar/difusao/README.md

 ```

 This will build a virtual environment under *.venv* folder with the python executable.
-Select the corresponding executable to use as a Jupyter Python kernel, if using (VSCode)[https://code.visualstudio.com/docs/datascience/jupyter-kernel-management]
+Select the corresponding executable to use as a Jupyter Python kernel, specifically for [VSCode](https://code.visualstudio.com/docs/datascience/jupyter-kernel-management)